National Art Gallery in Ottawa : Things to Know

 • Website and information – A lot of knowledge about the museum, gallery, and artists can be obtained from their official website.
 It holds all sought information about its current exhibition space, special events, and programs offered during your visit.

-• Management – Jean-Francois Belisle has been the head of the national gallery for five years, replacing Angela Cassie, the interim director and CEO since 2022. according to the Cbc news release, four senior staff members, including angela cassie, were abruptly let go after a year of public criticism and staff turmoil.
+• Management – Jean-Francois Belisle has been the head of the national gallery for five years, replacing Angela Cassie, the interim director and CEO since 2022. according to the CBC news release, four senior staff members, including Angela Cassie, were abruptly let go after a year of public criticism and staff turmoil.

 national gallery ottawa